gorkafraga/guidesbook/_build/html/_sources/2-Analysis/GUIDE_MachineLearning.md

 ##### *Nested-cross validation*
 How much regularization?
 A common approach is to use CV to measure predictive power for various choices of regularization and keep the values that maximize predictive power.
 With this approach the *amount of regularization* becomes a parameter to adjust on the data, thus predictive performance measured in the CV loop cannot reliably assess predictive performance.
 The standard procedure is then to refit the model on available data, and test predictive performance on new data: a *validation set*.

 A *nested cross-validation* repeteadly splits the data into *validation* and *decoding* sets to perform the decoding.
 The decoding is, in turn, done by spliting a given validation set in *training* and *test* sets.
-This forms n inner "nested" CV loop used to set up *regularization hyper-parameter*, while the external loop cvarying the validation set is used to measure prediction performance.
+This forms an inner "nested" CV loop used to set up *regularization hyper-parameter*, while the external loop cvarying the validation set is used to measure prediction performance.

 ![image](https://user-images.githubusercontent.com/13642762/207826874-76aa9fa1-3ca9-4e77-9ecb-40f5a61d1b03.png)